Navjot1805/Organize_store/README.md

 - **Stock Tracking:** Monitor inventory levels in real time.
 - **User Authentication:** Secure login and registration system.
 - **Intuitive Dashboard:** Easy-to-navigate dashboard for a clear overview of your inventory.
-- **Search and Filter:** Quickly find products with search and filter options.
 - **Responsive Design:** Works well on desktops and mobile devices.

 ## Technologies Used